rdohms/doctrinefieldtypes/README.md

 PHP DateTime object can't be converted to string, and Doctrine needs it for all primary key in UnitOfWork.

-So, PrimaryDateTime just extends DateTime doctrine type and DateTime PHP object, to as __toString() method and allow DateTime to be used as primary key.
+So, PrimaryDateTime just extends DateTime doctrine type and DateTime PHP object, to add __toString() method and allow DateTime to be used as primary key.

     # Resources/config/doctrine/MyEntity.orm.yml
     namespace\MyBundle\Entity\MyEntity: